weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ### Determine whether a promotion is needed

-This responsibility is assumed by `pipeline controller` living in the management cluster that
+This responsibility is assumed by the `pipeline controller` running in the management cluster that
 - would expose a webhook to ingest deployment change events.
 - process concurrently the deployment events
 - determine whether at the back of the event and a pipeline definition, a promotion is required.